MarkEMarkEMark/WS2801MEO/README.md

 Now includes 3 new complex programs: Random Strobe / Simplex Noise (based on happyinmontion's) / Color Phasing Also includes elmerfud's Larson scanner and pulse

+The 'hsv2rgb' function has been update to allow 'color lines' as well as the default color wheel.
+That is, Blue -> Magenta -> Red -> Magenta -> Blue, for example.

+There is a bog standard 'chaser' function , but to keep it interesting, rather than doing the usual Red/Green/Blue type chases, I have opted for color schemes based on the color wheel (e.g. 30 degrees either side of main color).
+Whilst the color wheel isn't a true color wheel, the color schemes are still pleasing.
+(Chase function based on DigitalMisery's work)

+There is a fire pattern based on Christopher De Vries code.
+I hope to improve this with interpolation in the future.